 In the field of psychology, the five dimensions (the ‘Big Five’) are commonly used in the research and study of personality.
-Since the late 20th Century, these factors have been used to measure, and develop a better understanding of individual differences in personality.
-The psychometric test was born, providing answers into how an individual's abstract reasoning, how their verbal reasoning tests, and created a slew of other aptitude tests.
-However the Big 5 is regarded as the "gold standard" due to its decades-long research; it's the only psychometric test to reach scientific consensus.
+For several decades, these factors have been used to measure, and develop a better understanding of individual differences in personality.
+They provide answers into an individual's abstract reasoning, verbal reasoning, and created a slew of other aptitude tests.
+However, in psychology the Big 5 is regarded as the "gold standard" of personality analytics due to its decades-long research; Arguably it's the only psychometric test to reach somewhat of a scientific consensus.

 In 1946, psychologist Raymond Cattell leveraged the power of one emerging technology to better cluster Allport and Odbert’s list, the computer.
 With the technology, Cattell generated 181 clusters of personality traits and asked people which ones they observed in the real-world.
 The analysis and research Cattell generated a sixteen factor framework test which included factors such as intelligence.